Past Preseident & Fellow Norm Scott (second from left) stands ready to award the winners,

 Cash prizes of $500, $300, and $200 will be awarded to the top three finishers in each category after the meeting.

 The competition is open to all graduate students who are members of ASABE and are enrolled in a Biological and/or Agricultural Engineering or related degree program for at least four months during the year prior to the competition.
-For example, students submitting entries to the 2017 competition must have been enrolled in a degree program for at least four months during the period March 15, 2016 to March 15, 2017.
+For example, students submitting entries to the competition must have been enrolled in a degree program for at least four months between March 15 of this year and March 15 of last year.

 The award consists of two competitions, one for M.S. research and one for Ph.D. research.